Trauma Awareness Month

 What is Trauma Awareness Month?

 In 2018, Governor Carney issued Executive Order 24 prioritizing efforts for Delaware to become a trauma informed state and incorporating Trauma Awareness Month as a key initiative.
-The Family Services Cabinet Council and Trauma Matters Delaware are hosting Delaware’s fifth annual Trauma Awareness Month in May 2023.
+The Family Services Cabinet Council and Trauma Matters Delaware are hosting Delaware’s sixth annual Trauma Awareness Month in May 2024.

 This year, we will host a suite of events, learning opportunities and moments for celebration during Trauma Awareness Month.
 This is a time to celebrate the exceptional work done to date, share best practices and resources for trauma-informed care, and learn how trauma-informed practices can enhance your organization’s services.